What’s the (Avery) Point?

 This issue has an article about an artist named James Prosek.
 “An acclaimed artist who pushes the boundaries of how we understand the natural world and ourselves.”

 Hm.
 Never heard of him.
-Always loved drawing and painting, always loved trout especially.
+He always loved drawing and painting, always loved trout especially.
 Found trout books lacking, wrote his own trout book while a student at Yale, became a media sensation for being a teenager who wrote and illustrated a book about trout.
 I turned the page and…

 And here we are.